Nick Saban weighs in on transfer rule, strikes familiar note to Georgia football

 UGA coach Kirby Smart and Saban share many of the same philosophies, and the Bulldogs program is built similar to the Tide in terms of the recruitment and development of elite talent.

-But Smart is also sharp enough to use transfers when are where his program has a need, as he was among the first to call current Georgia quarterback JT Daniels when the former USC quarterback put his name in the transfer portal last April.
+But Smart is also sharp enough to use transfers when and where his program has a need, as he was among the first to call current Georgia quarterback JT Daniels when the former USC quarterback put his name in the transfer portal last April.

-Smart recently struck again adding honorable mention All-American defensive back Tykee Smith from West Virginia with the Bulldogs expected to have five players from last year’s secondary selected in the upcoming NFL Draft.
+Smart recently struck again, adding honorable mention All-American defensive back Tykee Smith from West Virginia with the Bulldogs expected to have five players from last year’s secondary selected in the upcoming NFL Draft.

 Georgia appears on the verge of what will be a school record-breaking class of 10 or 11 players selected in one NFL draft, leaving room for one or two more transfers.